One unit of credit equals four semester hours.

 KIN 415 Sport Ethics and the Law

 This course provides students with a theoretical understanding and practical application in the study of sports ethics and the law.
 Students will be challenged to think about sport law concepts and apply them to the practical world of sport management.
-Fall Term.
+Fall Term, January Term.

 KIN 420 Biomechanics